Architrave and Skirting Board Cost

 What's Involved with Replacing Skirting Boards and Architrave?

-It would be best if you discussed with your carpenter the options that are available to you so that you can determine the quality, style and finish of your new skirting and architrave.
+It is also the ideal time to discuss with your carpenter the options that are available to you so that you can choose the right quality, style and finish of your new skirting and architrave.

 On the day of the installation, your carpenter will begin by removing the existing skirting and architrave.
 This is usually achieved by running a sharp knife between the moulding and the internal wall, breaking the join that holds them together.